oacore/about/data/documentation/fastsync.md

 The FastSync dump can be downloaded at the following url:
 [`https://core.ac.uk/dumps/resync_dump.tar.xz`](https://core.ac.uk/dumps/resync_dump.tar.xz)

-Note that this is an extremely large file (&tilde;200GB) and appropriate tools are necessary for download it.
+Note that this is an extremely large file (&tilde;200GB) and appropriate tools are necessary for downloading it.

 1. To validate a  download compare it with the MD5 Checksum by running: